knightnemo/knightnemo/README.md

 ![snake](https://raw.githubusercontent.com/knightnemo/knightnemo/output/github-contribution-grid-snake.svg)

-- 📘 I'm currently a Undergraduate student (from 2023 Fall) in [IIIS (Yao Class)](https://iiis.tsinghua.edu.cn/en/), [Tsinghua University](https://www.tsinghua.edu.cn/en/),persuing a Bachelor's degree in Computer Science.
+- 📘 I'm currently a Undergraduate student (from 2023 Fall) in [IIIS (Yao Class)](https://iiis.tsinghua.edu.cn/en/), [Tsinghua University](https://www.tsinghua.edu.cn/en/), persuing a Bachelor's degree in Computer Science.
 - ✨ I'm interested in deep learning, generative models and reinforcement learning.
 - 🎹 I love playing the piano and singing songs.
 I'm a member of [Tsinghua University Chorus](https://www.arts.tsinghua.edu.cn/info/1084/1493.htm).
 I can also play the chinese flute quite well.
 - 🏀 I'm also really into sports, especially basketball and running.
 I'm a member of the IIIS basketball team and a huge fan of the [Golden State Warriors](https://www.nba.com/warriors/).
 - 📝 My favorite motto is *Carpe diem* (Latin, 活在当下 in Chinese).
 - [🍏](https://www.youtube.com/watch?v=-z4NS2zdrZc) I'm an idealist and one who is crazy enough to think he can change the world.
-- 🐶 I'm love animals (especially dogs).
+- 🐶 I love animals (especially dogs).
 My parents and I raised three lovely Poodles.

 <h3 align="left">Languages and Tools:</h3>